cloudhumans/take-home/README.md

 ### What You'll Need to Do

 - **Use RAG (Retrieval Augmented Generation)**: Implement this technique in your endpoint (simple explanation [here](https://lucvandonkersgoed.com/2023/12/11/retrieval-augmented-generation-rag-simply-explained/)).
-- **Leverage Provided Resources**: We've supplied sample HTTP calls via CURL that you can import into Postman to speed things up—we don't want to waste your time reading docs.
+- **Use Provided Resources**: We've supplied sample HTTP calls via CURL that you can import into Postman to speed things up—we don't want to waste your time reading docs.
 - **Focus on Code and Solution**: We want to see your code—simplicity, readability, and maintainability are key.
-Please include explanations of the decisions you made.
+Please include explanations of the decisions you made and how it could evolve.
 For that purpose, provide a README explaining your ideas.

   *In your README file, please include:*